erictt/computer-science-learning/source/_posts/introduction-to-operating-systems/1-virtualization-1.md

             ```

             * $\text{time}\_\text{slice}_k = \frac{\text{weight}_k}{\sum_{0}^{n-1}\text{weight}_i} \cdot  \text{sched}\_\text{latency}$
-            * To improve the efficiency, the scheduler uses [Red-Black Trees](https://cs.ericyy.me/algorithms-1/week-5/index.html#red-black-bsts) with the vruntime values of each process to run the min-vrumtime process.
+            * To improve the efficiency, the scheduler uses [Red-Black Trees](https://cs.ericyy.me/algorithms-1/week-5/index.html#red-black-bsts) with the **vruntime** values of each process and run the **min-vrumtime** process at each time and push it back to the tree after the time slice.
     * What about I/O and sleeping process?
         * if the process gone for sleeping for a long time, when it wakes up, it might monopolize the CPU for a long time.
 To avoid this, CFS sets the vruntime of that job to the minimum value that found in the tree.